 What if my car has a tire repair kit?

-Instead of asking “How long do spare tires last?,” you might be wondering if you even have a spare tire.
+Instead of worrying about how long spare tires last, you might be wondering if you even have a spare tire at all.

 If you don’t know what kind of system your car has, check as soon as you can.
 Drivers with tire inflator kits should read the instructions ahead of time.
 You should also know the limitations and its expiration date (often four to eight years).